ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 To test how the reliability of the inference methods can be affected by model violations, we can deliberately simulate data with such violations and compare results inferred from these data to results inferred from data simulated without model violations.

-The most commonly used tool for such simulations of genomic data is currently Msprime, which can be installed and accessed through Python3.
+The most commonly used tool for such simulations of genomic data is currently Msprime, which can be installed and accessed through Python.
 Msprime has seen a lot of active development over the last few years by Jerome Kelleher and a large international community, leading to the release of version 1.0 in April 2021 with many new functions that greatly facilitate simulations above the population level; some of which will be used in this tutorial.

 <a name="start"></a>
 ### Getting started with Msprime

-To perform simulations with Msprime, we are going to write a script in Python3, and we will execute this script on the command line.
+To perform simulations with Msprime, we are going to write a script in Python, and we will execute this script on the command line.
 The script can be written with a text editor available on Saga such as Emacs, Vim, or Nano, or it can be written with a GUI text editor on a local computer; but then it will always need to be uploaded to Saga before it can be executed.
 Commands given here assume that Emacs is used as a text editor on Saga; for other text editors, simply replace "emacs" with "vim" or "nano" in the commands given below.

 * Start editing a new script named `simulate_data.py` by typing